rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 Science has identified real patterns, relationships, and structures (at least within a regime) in nature.

--   Poincaré, Worrall, Ladyman, Psillo
+-   Poincaré, Worrall, Ladyman, Psills
 -   Contrast with Bueno's Structural Empiricism